Autumn walks in Cornwall

 September 26, 2017

 The crowds have gone and with a bit of luck the weather and sea temperature remain warm – plus autumn is the best time to spot migrating birds heading back south against flashes of red in the trees.
-Here are some of our favourite autumnal short walks – all within easy reach of our properties.
+Here are some of our favourite autumnal short walks – all within easy reach of our properties and dog-friendly properties.

 Credit: Matt Jessop for Visit Cornwall

 A circular route with great views across St Ives Bay and Godrevy lighthouse just offshore, and if you’re lucky you’ll also spot seals swimming in the sea or basking in the autumn sun down below in Mutton Cove.
 In autumn and especially in strong winds you’ll find huge flocks of migrating seabirds sheltering on the headland.